i-Ready Math Diagnostic Scores by Grade 2026: Calculator & Chart

 | High School | 100-630 | 631+ | 700+ |

-Important Note: Placement levels are guidelines, not rigid categories.
-Teachers should consider multiple factors including classroom performance, engagement, work habits, and specific domain strengths when making final instructional placement decisions.
+Important note: Placement levels are guidelines for interpretation, not permanent categories.
+Teachers should consider multiple factors including classroom performance, engagement, work habits, assignment data, and specific domain strengths when making instructional decisions.

 i-Ready Performance Tiers Explained